bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>When performing a search query, what is more important, latency or throughput?
-And how to assure that what managing global infrastructure?</summary><br><b>
+And how to ensure that we manage global infrastructure?
+</summary><br><b>

 Latency.
 To have a good latency, a search query should be forwarded to the closest datacenter.
 </b></details>